 Pie should be chewy but not runny.

 Another variation: don't add the chocolate chips to the mix: Arrange them on the bottom of the unbaked pie shell.
 Pour over chocolate chips and bake.

-And, my friend Janet Appel sent her personal recipe.
+And, my friend Janet Appel sent her favorite recipe a few years ago.
 Leave it to someone from Kentucky to make the 'real' thing.

 3. Bourbon Chocolate Pecan Pie